lovette/bootstrap-bash/README.md

 The order can be explicitly controlled by assigning modules a relative order.
 Modules can be installed `first`, `last` or `before` or `after` another module.
 This allows subroles to install modules before or after inherited modules.

-The `modules.txt` file in each directory above a subrole will be applied when a role is selected.
-This allows for common modules to be defined in common role directories.

 Package Management